 Figure real needs compared to wants.
 Do you need the best, most expensive, coolest gadgets and foods?
 Do you really need to make all those trips and drive so much?
 Do you need more stuff, or can you downsize?
-Figure ways to save money.
+Figure ways to save money and make ends meet.

-If you use coupons, keep your eye out for them and use only the ones you need (not everything you see a coupon for).
+If you use coupons, keep your eye out for them and use only the ones you need (not everything you see a coupon for - hoarding and not using products does not save you money).
 Watch emails, texts, store promotions, stores, and brands on social media – many send coupons and sales notices or offers.
 Many coupons are “click to load” or auto-loaded on apps.
 Then you show your store barcode to get those offers.

 If you have a loyalty or loyalty card program at a store, bring it out when shopping online or at the store – to get any discounts and/or add points toward rewards.

-Large chain stores can often give better discounts than small Mom & Pop stores, but it’s a shame for them to lose customers to the chain stores because they will suffer losses or even go out of business.
-In times of scraping to get by, you do need to make tough choices.
+Large chain stores can often give better discounts than small Mom & Pop stores, but it’s a shame for the small stores to lose customers to the chain stores because they will suffer losses or even go out of business.
+Sometimes the small shops offer perks to loyal customers.
+In times of scraping to get by, you do need to make tough choices sometimes.

 As for Amazon buying, it might get you things you can use, but sometimes they are not cheaper than at a store, (especially if you need to pay for shipping) so know what you are looking for, then Google or call to find a better price.
 Porch pirate issues can rob you of the delivery, as well (find an Amazon drop box or deliver to a neighbor who would be home).
 Amazon will try to get you to buy more than you need by suggesting other products or pushing a minimum amount for free shipping (but not everything qualifies toward that minimum, so you might keep adding more to the total).
 Remember that returns are tossed out and not reused at Amazon and other stores - so try not to buy unless you are SURE you need it.